sundarammishra454-collab/bombayguardservice/QUICK_START.md

 ## Quick Questions?

 **What was fixed?**
-36 security vulnerabilities (27 onclick handlers, unsafe patterns, no validation)
+36 security vulnerabilities (27 onclick handlers, unsafe patterns, no validation, hardcoded credentials)

 **Is it working the same?**
 Yes, all functionality is identical.
 Only the code internals changed.